Wilie12/spring-first-project/README.md

 ```
 [GET] https://localhost:8080/greeting?name=yourName
 ```
-In response yourName will be displayed on the website
+In response yourName will be displayed on the website.
 ### Without parameter
 ```
 [GET] https://localhost:8080/greeting
 ```
-In response there will be deafult name displayed: "Vistula"
+In response there will be deafult name displayed: "Vistula".

 ## Technologies
 - Spring Boot 3